McNerdius/TailBlazor/readme.md

 A smooth "F5" experience using `dotnet watch` requires the following: (Debug is simpler, as there are no automated rebuilds.)

 1) Start `API` (for `Client` only)
-2) Start `watch-client` or `watch-server` npm scripts
+2) Start `watch-client` or `watch-server` npm scripts.
 3) Start `dotnet watch run ./Client/` or `./Server/`
    * Do NOT restart `watch-***` during an automated `dotnet watch` rebuild.
 This would add several seconds !
 4) Stop `watch-***` when `dotnet watch` exits.

 I've got that all sorted for VS Code in `tasks.json` / `launch.json` but haven't come up with an uncompromising solution for Visual Studio.
 I've commented out some Build tasks to Client & Server `.csproj` files that do a full (non-JIT) CSS rebuild - but that task can't "watch" as it would stall the build.
 One could run `watch-***` as a pre-build task in Visual Studio (Right Click on the project, go to Properties, then Build Events) - but it wouldn't automatically stop.
-Best to just start it in an external terminal and leave it run until you're done working ?
+Best to just manually start it in an external terminal and leave it run until you're done working ?
 (I've filed an issue about this, feel free to comment or PR a solution.)
 To start API alongside Client, Right click on the Solution and go to "Set Startup Projects" and use "Multiple Startup Projects."

 # Step 5 - Set up Deploy

-Steps [have been added](https://github.com/McNerdius/TailBlazor/blob/main/.github/workflows/azure-static-web-apps-polite-sky-006af1d1e.yml#L23) to the GitHub Actions `yaml` file to build the CSS in "publish" mode, prior to the usual Static Web Apps steps.
+Steps [have been added](https://github.com/McNerdius/TailBlazor/blob/main/.github/workflows/azure-static-web-apps-polite-sky-006af1d1e.yml#L23) to the GitHub Actions `yaml` file to build the CSS in "publish" mode, prior to the usual Static Web Apps Build/Deploy steps.